MacPenguin

 11. How much RAM?

-The Linux/m68k port requires about the same amount of RAM as the other Linux ports: about 4 megs at the minimum.
-Even if Linux supports less, the recent versions of the Penguin booter do not.
+The Linux/m68k port requires about the same amount of RAM as the other Linux ports.
 4 MB is no longer enough to load a 2.2 kernel and a RAM disk.
 Even 5 MB is stretching it.
-System 7.0.1 uses less memory than the later releases; if you have a low memory machine, you might try running it.
-Also, Emile requires less RAM than MacOS + Penguin.
+System 7.0.1 uses less memory than the later releases; you may want to try it if you have a low memory machine and you are using Penguin.
+Note that EMILE requires less RAM than MacOS + Penguin.
 If you intend to run Debian 3.0, you are looking at a more usable minimum of 32 MB.
+As of 2019, Debian/m68k needs 64 MB or it won't boot at all.

 Section V: Specific Hardware Issues